 Hair & Makeup: Cutting Edge Salon

 Virginia Wine & Country celebrates elevated living in Virginia Wine Country.
 Virginia Wine & Country Life is a semi-annual luxury print magazine with a full digital presence.
 The Virginia Wine & Country Gold Book is an annual guide to the top award-winning wines, wineries and experiences in Virginia Wine Country.
 The annual Virginia Wine & Country Wedding Planner is an art book of elegant Virginia weddings.
-The brand includes the Virginia Wine & Country Shop in Ivy, Va.
-It is a beautiful lifestyle boutique that brings the pages of the magazines to life.
 Virginia Wine & Country tells the stories of Virginia wineries, the farm-to-table movement, luxury travel, entertaining, art and the elegant country lifestyle.
-Ivy Life & Style Media also provides branding, web design and PR services for the wine industry.

 Sign up to receive inspiration, tips, and exclusive updates directly to your inbox.